 1989 – 1997

-Adhering to the principle of authenticity, the car brand left the Korean spelling of the name for a while.
-But he changed the icon on the left, so the graphic sign was composed of two elongated “S” – the first letters of the brand name.
+Adhering to the principle of authenticity, the car brand temporarily adopted the Korean spelling of the name.
+But he changed the icon on the left, so the graphic sign was composed of two elongated “S”, the first letters of the brand name.
 One character is gray; the other is red.

 1992 – the 2000s

-In 1992, the company adopted a new identity that did not resemble any of the earlier versions.
-The logo depicted three rings: one large and even, the other two flat since they were drawn as if from the side.
-Therefore, outwardly they resembled uneven ovals.
-All lines were painted in two colors: one half-white, the other – blue.
-In addition, an inscription appeared at the bottom – the name “SSANGYONG MOTOR.”
+In 1992, the company adopted a new identity that did not resemble any earlier versions.
+The logo depicted three rings: one large and even, the other two flat because they were drawn from the side.
+Therefore, outwardly, they resembled uneven ovals.
+All lines were painted in two colors: half white and half blue.
+In addition, an inscription appeared at the bottom: “SSANGYONG MOTOR.”

 the 2000s – today

 The current emblem has changed the concept.
-She is as close as possible to the phrase “SsangYong,” which in translation from South Korean means “twin dragon.”
+She is as close as possible to the phrase “SsangYong,” which, in South Korean translation, means “twin dragon.”
 Therefore, the logo features two wings united by a common figured element.
-Each side consists of three strokes of different lengths and widths: the inner “feathers” are wide, the outer ones are narrow.
+Each side has three strokes of different lengths and widths: the inner “feathers” are wide, and the outer ones are narrow.
 The modern name of the automobile brand is placed under them.

 Font and Colors

-This brand has a very turbulent history associated with the frequent transition of the company from one structure to another.
-This activity was reflected in the evolution of the logo, which is not at all similar to the previous versions in some periods.
-Moreover, the manufacturer adhered to the Korean spelling of the name for a long time and only after the onset of the new millennium switched to the English version.
+This brand has a turbulent history, marked by frequent transitions of the company from one structure to another.
+This activity was reflected in the evolution of the logo, which at times was not at all similar to previous versions.
+Moreover, the manufacturer adhered to the Korean spelling of the name for a long time, and only after the new millennium did they switch to the English version.

 The original palette consists of blue and white.
 Early varieties also include yellow, red, and gray.